derfloh205/coding_assistant/README.md

 <em>option1</em><br/>
 <em>option2</em><br/>

-For now there will only be the name of the actual environments coding language within!
+<b>For now there will only be the name of the
+actual environments coding language within!</b>